rwkliu/my_blockchain/README.md

 * Reduce if-else statements in nid function
 * Create generic linked list function library
 * Try implementing an array of pointers to a linked list of bids
-* Implement loading from backup file
+* Implement loading a blockchain from a backup file
+* Implement '*' functionality

 ### The Core Team